-- (a) There is no option for mediation or appeal to NAD for GFP Determinations or Reconsiderations, in accordance with 7 C.F.R § 400.98. - (b) The Policyholder is not required to request Reconsideration of the GFP Determination before filing suit against FCIC for GFP Determinations.
+- (a) There is no option for mediation or appeal to NAD for GFP Determinations or Reconsiderations, in accordance with 7 C.F.R § 400.98. - (b) The Policyholder is not required to request Reconsideration of the GFP Determination before filing suit against FCIC for GFP Determinations, however, the Policyholder must request a GFP Determination from the RO before requesting Reconsideration or filing suit.